 Other health problems can also cause these symptoms, but you should see your doctor if you experience these symptoms.

-How is Lung Cancer detected?
+How is Lung Cancer Detected?

 Early detection of lung cancer can be achieved through imaging tests such as chest x-rays during routine health screening, which can reveal abnormal masses or nodules.
-For patients who are at-risk, or showing symptoms, an additional computerised tomography (CT) scan can be used to reveal small lesions that may not be shown on an x-ray.
+For patients who are at-risk, or showing symptoms, an additional computerised tomography (CT) scan can reveal small lesions that may not be shown on an x-ray.

 Nodules and masses found on x-ray and CT scans may not necessarily be cancerous.
 When abnormal masses or nodules are found during imaging tests, a bronchoscopy may be used for a more accurate diagnosis.
 This is a test where a special flexible lighted tube is inserted down the throat into the lungs to allow the doctor to see the nodules up close.
 The same tube can also be used to perform a biopsy and remove a sample of the tissue cells for laboratory testing.